slint-ui/slint/docs/install_qt.md

 and there is not much more to do.

-If when running your SixtyFPS application you get an error that libQt5Core.so.5 or such cannot be found, you need to adjust the LD_LIBRARY_PATH environment variable to contain a path that contains the Qt library.
+If when running your SixtyFPS application you get an error that libQt5Core.so.5 or such cannot be found, you need to adjust the `LD_LIBRARY_PATH` environment variable to contain a path that contains the Qt library.

+### macOS

+If when running your SixtyFPS applicatino you get an error that the QtCore.framework could not be found, you need to adjust the `DYLD_FRAMEWORK_PATH` environment variable to contain a path that contains the Qt frameworks.

 ## How To Disable the Qt Backend